Kinjutsu00/XSSscanner/README.md

 This form with the "/" at the end will not work:

-	This is no good:   {everything}.com/
+	This is not good:   {everything}.com/